csaq5507/UIBK-703602-Compiler-Construction/bonus_tasks.md

 ## Assignment 3

-- Implement a visitor for your CFG.
+- Implement a visitor mechanism for your CFGs.

 - Implement the generation of the call graph.